 The penalties can vary.
 If it was a harmless mistake, it might cost only a couple of points.
 However, if the driver is found to be intoxicated or driving recklessly in general, that could mean a penalty in the neighborhood of 12 points and the loss of driving privileges.

 Most states will issue a ticket to motorists who can't produce proof of car insurance.
 In many cases, drivers can have fines reduced or removed altogether if they can later prove they were insured at the time of the stop.

 Many states allow 30 days to produce proof of insurance.
 After 30 days, driving privileges may be suspended.

 the rewards for not committing any of the above

 Each of these moving violations is enforced to make the roads safer.
 If you can avoid them, your car insurance company usually has worthwhile ways to thank you (think lower premiums and more discounts).
 And the longer you maintain a safe driving record, the more the savings tend to pile up.

 Part 1: moving violations of high severity

-Here you'll find a detailed list of some of the most severe moving violations, such as hit-and-run, excessive speeding, and others that impact car insurance rates the most.
+Find a detailed list of the most severe moving violations, such as hit-and-run, excessive speeding, and others that impact car insurance rates the most.